 I’ve been to a few funerals for officers killed in the line of duty.
-Whether killed by suspects or in traffic accidents, even heart attacks while trying to control a resisting offender.
+Many of these officers were killed by suspects or in traffic accidents, or even suffered heart attacks while trying to control a resisting offender.
 But I’ve attended two times as many funerals or memorials for officers who have killed themselves.

-Item: Recently an officer committed suicide in the parking lot behind police headquarters.
+Item: An officer commits suicide in the parking lot behind police headquarters.

-Item: A police chief writes an email stating, “These suicides were about personal choices, selfishness and weakness,” after three of his officers committed suicide in two years.
+Item: A police chief writes an email stating, “These suicides were about personal choices, selfishness and weakness,” after three of his officers commit suicide in two years.

 Item: A police officer battling depression shoots himself at the scene of a car burglary in front of his partner and the car’s owner.

 Item: Two officers from the same agency commit suicide within two months.
 Over the past five years this agency has had four officers take their own lives.

 Item: A lieutenant who was publicly excoriated after a use of force incident involving a mentally ill subject who died from a fall after he was Tasered commits suicide.
 The lieutenant had his badge and gun taken away and was removed from his assignment.

 Item: Less than two weeks after a recently retired officer commits suicide, the retired officer who wrote his obituary takes his own life as well.